 Famous people buried in Père Lachaise cemetery

 Many of the famous people buried at Pere Lachaise cemetery include musicians, poets, writers, actors, painters and other illustrious citizens.
 Paris always attracted the creative types so there were many of them living here at any point in time.
 For those buried here, death became just the beginning.

-While all the graves at the Pere Lachaise cemetery are interesting and artful, there are some that attract more visitors than the rest.
+While all the graves at the Pere Lachaise cemetery are interesting and artful, some attract more visitors than the rest.
 It probably has to do with who the graves belong to more than anything else.
 However, even those that are not recognizable to us today are often some of the most beautiful ones.